0xADE1A1DE/AssemblyLine/tools/README.md

                   produces a shorter instruction.
     ```

-### Set assembly mode to STRICT
+### Set mov immediate to STRICT

-1. `$ asmline -t path/to/file.asm` to ensure the generated machine code from `file.asm` is in an 'as is' state
+1. `$ asmline --strict-mov-imm path/to/file.asm` to ensure the generated machine code from `file.asm` is in an 'as is' state
     ```
-    -t, --strict
+    --strict-mov-imm
             Disables nasm-style mov-immediate register-size optimization.
             ex: even if immediate size for mov is less than or equal to max signed 32-bit assemblyline. will pad the immediate to fit 64-bit